BEOKS/Web-Clinical-Trial-System/README.md

 2. **dev** : For merge, test in real environment, if you pull request to dev branch and approved, GitHub Action automatically test with dev option.
 3. **prod** : For real service environment, this option is for publish in real environment, it will close docker port(like database) except client and server connection for user.

-> :warning: **For Developer**: If you just want to run and develop with your PC then, only local option will be support.
-Becuase in remote repository, dev and prod configuration is not exist.
+> :warning: **For Developer**: "If you just want to run and develop with your PC.
+Then, only local option will be support.
+Becuase in remote repository, dev and prod configuration is not exist."

 Before build, you need to run Docker Daemon.
 ## 1. On Mac